CareerExplorer’s step-by-step guide on how to become a copywriter.

 Still unsure if becoming a copywriter is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a copywriter or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 While high school is often the foundation for success in a career, this is especially true for aspiring copywriters.